 Is the CAT Exam only for an MBA?

 CAT is meant for a 2-year MBA program.
-However, you can also apply for an MBA program on the basis of other management exams like XAT, MAT, CMAT, etc.
+However, you can also apply for an MBA program based on other management exams like XAT, MAT, CMAT, etc.